ILR Website

 Description

 Let's explore rhythm and making music together in a safe, healthy and fun group.
 No previous musical experience or talent is needed.
 Percussion instruments and hand drums will be provided, although you can bring your own.
-Each drum circle will include beginner instructions and will be
+Each drum circle will include beginner instructions and will be appropriate for returning participants as well.

 Details

-2:00 - 3:30 PM
+Nov.
+11; 2:00 - 3:30 PM

 Instructor